High Risk

 Morally questionable products

 Square considers products that encourage hate, discrimination-based violence, or racial intolerance to be morally questionable.
-Businesses selling or promoting morally questionable products and services cannot utilize Square or its services.
+Businesses selling or promoting such products and services cannot utilize Square or its services.

 Square also prohibits the sale of adult entertainment products or services in any medium, including the telephone, internet, or printed materials.